 The ME CFS Foundation South Africa is the first entity in South Africa (and Africa) was founded at the end of 2015 and obtained Public Benefit Organisation status early 2016.

 The Foundation is one of the first organisations that goes beyond awareness and research campaigns.
-We support all of these and take part in many, however, we also know and understand that ME/CFS patients urgently need physical, emotional, social, medical as well as financial support.
+We support all of these and take part in many, however, we also know and understand that ME/CFS and Long Covid patients urgently need physical, emotional, social, medical as well as financial support.
 Where possible we try to assist patients, however, it depends on availability of resources.
 In their everyday lives, patients are constantly reminded that they are living with an incurable and incapacitating disease, are discriminated against because of this disease, receive inadequate therapies and receive no government assistance in South Africa.

 Regrettably, ME/CFS is often referred to as “the orphan illness”, as so little research has been undertaken in relation to its nature and effects.